 Whenever you visit Huntsville Park, you’ll have plenty of opportunities to come face to face with the wildlife.
 Birding is a particular favorite for many visitors.
 Around 250 different species of birds have been identified in the park, and many pass through during the spring migration, including wood warblers, thrushes, and vireos.
 The park even offers a bird blind that overlooks part of the lake and forest to help you catch a peek of the many birds in the area.

 Gator Junction is the park store, and here, you can get all kinds of great deals.
 You won’t want to leave the park without a cool souvenir, and you can find them all right here.
 You can also pick up any camping or fishing supplies that you might’ve forgotten.
 Wood, bait, ice, cold drinks, groceries, treats, and park merchandise are all available here.
 Kayaks, canoes, and paddleboats are also rented from here.
 Gator Junction is only open during certain hours, so make sure to find out when they close, or you'll have to drive into town for supplies.

-Get to learn all about the wildlife and nature that you can find right here in the park when you visit the nature center.
-You’ll also get to see some neat exhibits and displays such as bird nests and other findings.
+Get to learn all about the wildlife and nature that you can find right here in the park when you visit the Nature Center.
+You’ll also get to see some neat exhibits and displays such as bird nests and other findings, and meet some animals.
 There’s always something new for everyone in the family to learn here.
 The rangers are really good at answering questions about the park and its animal population and are very knowledgeable.

 Geocaching is a great way to explore the park.
-It’s like a modern day version of a scavenger hunt.
+It’s like a modern-day version of a scavenger hunt.
 All you have to do is download the coordinates of where the caches are located in the park, and get to searching.
 There are at least 10 geocaches hidden in this park, see how many you can find before you have to leave.
 Young and old alike will enjoy the thrill of treasure hunting in the great outdoors.